 This rule alone keeps tons of germs, dust and mud from entering the house, making it much cleaner overall than if we were to wear shoes everywhere.

-- Another way to prevent more dirt spreading out all over your house is to have a designated are for food and drinks and make a rule to keep it that way.
+Another way to prevent more dirt from spreading out all over your house is to have a designated area for food and drinks and make a rule to keep it that way.

 Eating only in the kitchen and the dining room ensures that crumbs and sticky messes aren’t carried into other rooms.